Tuckerton Railroad: 19th Century

-In 1871, The railroad was brought to Tuckerton largely thanks to Tuckerton natives Archelaus Pharo and Tehophilus T. Price.
-The train initially ran a short track including West Creek, Manahawkin, Barnegat, Beach Haven and Whitings.
-It later was expanded on with tracks connecting to New York, Trenton and Philadelphia.
+In 1871, the railroad was brought to Tuckerton, largely thanks to Tuckerton natives Archelaus Pharo and Tehophilus T. Price.
+The train initially ran a short track including West Creek, Manahawkin, Barnegat, Beach Haven, and Whiting.
+It was later expanded with tracks connecting to New York, Trenton, and Philadelphia.

-Tuckerton Railroad (TRR) was built from Whitings to Tuckerton with 50 lb. rail.
-Two 4-4-0 wood burning engines were ordered.
-Track was built past Tuckerton station to the waterfront at Edge Cove for connections to steamships that took vacationers to Long Beach Island during summer months.
-Connections with the Pemberton and New York Railroad, later part of the Pennsylvania Railroad (PRR), and the New Jersey Southern Railroad (NJS), later part of the Central Railroad of New Jersey, (CNJ) were made at Whitings.
-The route from Whitings toward the coast traverses part of the Pine Barrens region.
+Tuckerton Railroad (TRR) was built from Whiting to Tuckerton with 50 lb rail.
+Two 4-4-0 wood-burning engines were ordered.
+The track was built past Tuckerton station to the waterfront at Edge Cove for connections to steamships that took vacationers to Long Beach Island during the summer months.
+Connections with the Pemberton and New York Railroad, later part of the Pennsylvania Railroad (PRR), the New Jersey Southern Railroad (NJS), and the Central Railroad of New Jersey (CNJ), were made at Whiting.
+The route from Whiting toward the coast traverses part of the Pine Barrens region.

-In 1872, Toms River and Waretown Railroad (TR&W) was built and physically connected with the TRR at Waretown Jct. and was leased to the NJS.
+In 1872, the Toms River and Waretown Railroad (TR&W) was built and physically connected with the TRR at Waretown Jct. and was leased to the NJS.

 From 1872 to 1874, Tuckerton RR ran through trains 55 miles from Tuckerton to Toms River via rights over the TR&W.

-In 1874, TRR officials discussed options of building track to Trenton.
+In 1874, TRR officials discussed options of building a track to Trenton.

 In 1879, TR&W built an extension to Barnegat, running parallel with the TRR for about 2 miles.

-In 1881, PRR built a line from Whitings to Toms River and across the bay to Seaside Park and Bay Head Jct. to connect with the NY&LB.
+In 1881, PRR built a line from Whiting to Toms River and across the bay to Seaside Park and Bay Head Jct. to connect with the NY&LB.
 This opened up resorts north of Long Beach Island to Philadelphia traffic.

-In 1884, Engine No. 3, coal burning instead of wood, was ordered from Baldwin to handle the planned construction of the Long Beach Railroad.
+In 1884, Engine No. 3, which burnt coal instead of wood, was ordered from Baldwin to handle the planned construction of the Long Beach Railroad.

-From 1885 to 1886, Long Beach Railroad was graded and a trestle was built from Manahawkin to Long Beach Island.
+From 1885 to 1886, the Long Beach Railroad was graded, and a trestle was built from Manahawkin to Long Beach Island.
 It was built with 60 lb rail on the island connecting Barnegat City to Beach Haven, and leased to the PRR.

-In 1887, dissatisfaction with the long route via Whitings lead to planning for a 32-mile shortcut from Medford to Manahawkin to shorten the time to Long Beach Island, but the line was not built.
+In 1887, dissatisfaction with the long route via Whiting led to the planning of a 32-mile shortcut from Medford to Manahawkin to shorten the time to Long Beach Island, but the line was not built.
 During the same year, TRR purchased a caboose.

-In 1889, Locomotive No. 4 was ordered, another 4-4-0 coal burning engine.
-Engine No. 1 has been converted to coal.
-No. 2 needed to be rebuilt and got sidelined.
-No. 3 was reported overworked.
-Combine No. 5 and Coach No. 6 were purchased used from the PRR.
+In 1889, Locomotive No. 4, another 4-4-0 coal-burning engine, was ordered.
+Engine No. 1 was converted to coal, No. 2 needed to be rebuilt and got sidelined, and No. 3 was reported as overworked.
+Combine No. 5 and Coach No. 6 were purchased from the PRR.